-1. INTRODUCTION
+1. Introduction

 Anthropometric methods for constructing reference growth charts were conceived by Quetelet in the 19th century, and have experienced a vigorous subsequent development.
 Charts describing the dependence of height, weight, head circumference and a variety of other physical characteristics on age are now in widespread use as screening tools for disease and as reference standards for group health and economic status.
-As in Quetelet's vivid early example, reproduced as Figure 1.1, the typical growth chart depicts a family of curves representing a few selected quantiles of the distribution of some physical characteristic of the reference population as a function of age.
+The typical growth chart depicts a family of curves representing a few selected quantiles of the distribution of some physical characteristic of the reference population as a function of age.

 Since Quetelet, reference growth curves have typically been constructed based on the assumption that heights, and other similar measurements, are normally distributed.
-Age specific mean and standard deviation curves, say $\mu(t)$ and $\sigma(t)$, are estimated and any chosen quantile curve for a $\tau \in [0, 1]$ can then be constructed as, where $\Phi^{-1}(\tau)$ denotes the inverse of the standard normal distribution function.
-Provided that the population is normally distributed at each age, these curves should split the population into two parts with the proportion τ lying below the curve, and the proportion $1 - \tau$ above the curve.
+Age specific mean and standard deviation curves, say $\mu(t)$ and $\sigma(t)$, are estimated and any chosen quantile curve for a $\tau \in [0,1]$ can then be constructed as, where $\Phi^{-1}(\tau)$ denotes the inverse of the standard normal distribution function.
+Provided that the population is normally distributed at each age, these curves should split the population into two parts with the proportion τ lying below the curve, and the proportion $1-\tau$ above the curve.